 Arctic Enema is the marmite of Tough Mudder obstacles.
 It’s the one people love to hate.
-This obstacle doesn’t care if you have all the upper body strength of an olympic gymnast, or the power in your legs of a professional rugby player.
+This obstacle doesn’t care if you have all the upper body strength of an Olympic gymnast, or the power in your legs of a professional rugby player.
 This one is all about personal courage and being mentally prepared as you plunge into the biggest ice bath you’ll ever come across.
 You may be wondering how we can help you prepare for this and how to train for Arctic Enema.
-Well, it’s not quite the home workout you might be expecting but check out these tips and tricks that will make you the envy of Mudder Nation when you style out that obstacle photo, unlike these amateurs.
+Well, Fireball are on hand to provide you with a workout you might be expecting, check out these tips and tricks that will make you the envy of Mudder Nation when you style out that obstacle photo, unlike these amateurs.

 PREPARATION IS KEY

 Ever been in the shower and just stood under the hot running water for 5 minutes without moving?
 It feels good right?
 Well, next time try turning down that temperature gauge and doing the same thing with cold water.
 Don’t worry we aren’t expecting you to use freezing cold water for the full 5 minutes, but try gradually turning down the dial so you get used to it as you go.